ln-nicolas/ExodeCore/README.md

 # ExodeArduinoCore
-It's the Arduino core of Exode project
+This repository is the arduino core of the [Exode project](https://github.com/sne3ks/Exode)